Yarilo/azar/README.md

 # Azar

-Three random live experiences every day: [Azar](https://azar.deno.dev/)
+Three random live experiences every day: [Azar](https://azar.deno.dev/) (currently not showing anything as the scrapper has been stopped).

 ## Description & Disclaimer